kathirmeyyappan/edge-detector/README.md

   <img src="readme_screenshots/double_threshold_mugen.png" alt="Double Threshold Demo">
 </p>

-Above, bright edges are "strong" and simmer edges are "weak".
+Above, bright edges are "strong" and dimmer edges are "weak".
 The final process that we put our image through is hysteresis.
 We simply iterate through the image, finding every weak pixel.
 If a weak pixel borders a strong pixel, we make it strong.
 If it does not, we set its intensity to 0, thus removing more extra noise.
 The final result of this operation applied on [mugen.jpg](images/mugen.jpg) is shown below (with the double threshold image on the left and the post-hysteresis image on the right).

 <p align="center">
   <img src="readme_screenshots/hysteresis_mugen.png" alt="Hysteresis Demo">